dockerizedrupal/drupalcamp-baltics-2015/README.md

-Everything we have talked about in this presentation, including this exact presentation can be found at docerizedrupal.com, feel free to use this material freely and please contribute if this topic also interest you, so we can make it together even better.
+Everything we have talked about in this presentation, including this exact presentation can be found at docerizedrupal.com, feel free to use this material freely and please contribute if this topic also interests you, so we can make it together even better.

 ---